Mercury (automobile): 1970s

 For 1972, the intermediate Montego line (based on the Ford Gran Torino) was redesigned with a body-on-frame chassis, creeping into full-size dimensions.
-After years of losing market share to the Cougar, the Cyclone was quietly discontinued.
+After years of losing market share to the Cougar, the Cyclone was quietly discontinued, with Mercury moving largely to the Cougar for racing.

 The 1973 model year brought major functional changes to the Mercury line, the fuel crisis notwithstanding; in various forms, all Mercury cars were given 5-mph bumpers.
 The Marquis and Monterey were given an exterior update, adopting a "pillared hardtop" roofline (frameless door glass supported by a thin B-pillar).
 As American manufacturers shifted away from convertibles, the final convertible produced by Ford Motor Company during the 1970s was a 1973 Mercury Cougar.

-1974 marked several significant changes throughout the Mercury model range, transitioning towards higher-content model lines.
-The Cougar underwent a redesign, shifting from the Mustang chassis to the Torino/Montego chassis, becoming the counterpart of the Ford Elite; in what would later set the design precedent for the model line for over two decades, the Cougar was styled as a Mercury version of the Ford Thunderbird.
-The Montego saw a revision to its model range, as its fastback body style was discontinued.
+1974 marked several changes, geared primarily towards the Mercury intermediate line.
+The Cougar underwent a redesign, growing in size to share the body of the Montego two-door hardtop and becoming the counterpart of the Ford (Gran Torino) Elite.
+The Montego saw its GT two-door fastback body discontinued.
+Lincoln-Mercury ended distribution of the DeTomaso Pantera after 1974, as American production of its 5.8L engine ended.

 For 1975, the Mercury model range underwent a series of transitions.
-Following the discontinuation of the long-running Monterey, the Marquis became the sole full-size Mercury nameplate; to expand the model range, a new Grand Marquis was slotted between the Marquis Brougham and the Lincoln Continental.
-Intended as the successor for the Comet, the Monarch led to a completely new market segment: the luxury compact car.
-The model line was met with success, with examples used as personal cars among Ford executives (including Henry Ford II).
-Following the 1974 discontinuation of its engine, Lincoln-Mercury ended its sales of the DeTomaso Pantera.
+The long-running Monterey nameplate was discontinued, leaving the Marquis as the sole full-size Mercury.
+To expand its full-size offerings, a new Mercury Grand Marquis was introduced between the Marquis Brougham and the Lincoln Continental.
+Developed as the intended successor for the Comet, the Mercury Monarch led to a completely new market segment: the luxury compact car.
+Both the Grand Marquis and the Monarch were met with success, with the latter used as personal cars among Ford leadership (including Henry Ford II).

 1976 saw the expansion of the smallest end of the Mercury model line.
-Introduced in Canada in 1975, the Bobcat was the Mercury counterpart of the Ford Pinto, sharing its coupe, hatchback, and station wagon body styles.
-The Capri was restyled with a hatchback and was renamed the Capri II.
-The Capri II (devoid of any divisional branding) became the second most-imported car in the United States (behind the Volkswagen Beetle).
+Introduced in Canada for 1975, the Mercury Bobcat gave the division its own version of the Ford Pinto subcompact.
+The Capri (devoid of devisional branding) became the Capri II, following its redesign in Europe.
+Following its update, the Capri II became the second most-imported car in the United States (behind the Volkswagen Beetle).